 I’ll offer four ways to get a read on your effectiveness at “doing the work”:

-Ask for Feedback.
 As part of wrapping up every project, ask the client for feedback.
 At a minimum, you want to know what you did particularly well, where you fell short of expectations, and whether they would hire you again or refer you to a colleague.
 A simple, well-designed questionnaire should take the client about five minutes to complete and will give you a ton of useful information.

-Check Your Repeat & Referral Rate.
-Are clients bringing you back in when they have the chance?
+Are clients using your services again when they have the chance?
 Are they referring you to their friends and colleagues?
 If not, it’s potentially a sign that they’re not as impressed with your work as you’d like them to be.

 As far as “doing the things that bring in the work,” I’ll offer, at the risk of over-simplifying, two key measures: